§ 51-1. Requisites of marriage; solemnization.

 Marriages, whether created by common law, contracted, or performed outside of North Carolina, between individuals of the same gender are not valid in North Carolina.
 (1995 (Reg.
 Sess., 1996), c.
 588, s.
 1.)

-(a) All unmarried persons of 18 years, or older, may lawfully marry, except as hereinafter forbidden.
+(a) All unmarried persons of 18 years, or older, may lawfully marry.

-(a1) Persons over 16 years of age and under 18 years of age may marry, and the register of deeds may issue a license for the marriage, only after there shall have been filed with the register of deeds a written consent to the marriage, said consent having been signed by the appropriate person as follows:
+(a1) Persons over 16 years of age and under 18 years of age may marry a person no more than four years older, and the register of deeds may issue a license for the marriage, only after there has been filed with the register of deeds a certified copy of an order issued by a district court authorizing the marriage as provided in G.S.
+51-2.1, or a written consent to the marriage, said consent having been signed by the appropriate person as follows:

 (1) By a parent having full or joint legal custody of the underage party; or